loic425/admin-panel-revolution-for-your-symfony-projects/pages/04_monofony.md

 $ composer create-project monofony/skeleton project_name
 ```

-You can also add some security endpoints with optional api-pack
+You can also add some basic endpoints with optional api-pack
 ```shell
 $ composer require monofony/api-pack
 ```